| Topics covered below:

 place as soon as possible (and not just in student areas, though the

+involvement of the university would not be relevant elsewhere).
 I would appreciate any input the Advisory Team could make to this proposal.

 Political leadership is needed but the involvement, at a sufficiently senior level, of all